This article will answer the following questions:

-- How the statements fit your team perfectly
+- How do the statements fit my team environment?

-All the feedback statements are created to match specific industries and team environments so that we can provide an automated yet qualitative loop.
-We formed a pool of 1000+ feedback statements to make it easy but, more importantly, unbiased.
+All feedback statements are created to match specific industries and team environments, so we can deliver an automated but qualitative loop.
+We've created a pool of more than 1000 feedback statements to make it easy, but more importantly, unbiased.

 If leaders create feedback statements on their own, they'll only ask within matters based on their perceptions of what is wrong in the team.
 So many factors might be overlooked.

 What you need is an unbiased and objective feedback loop.